 The gas storage businesses in the Slovak Republic and the Czech Republic have not been subject to price regulation since 2013 and 2007, respectively.
-The applicable regulations were changed and the price regulation removed.
+The applicable regulations were changed, and the price regulation removed.
 However, there can be no assurance that price regulation in the gas storage business will not be implemented again in the future.
 In particular, RONI, the regulator for the Slovak Republic, has stated its intention to reintroduce such price regulation in the current regulatory policy for the years 2017 to 2021.
-However, so far RONI has not taken any formal steps in order to implement such an intention.
-NAFTA a.s. ("NAFTA") and Pozagas, a.s. ("Pozagas") sell part of their storage capacity at the Austrian Virtual Trading Point and they bear all entry-exit fees in relation to the access to the Austrian market.
+However, so far

+RONI has not taken any formal steps in order to implement such an intention.
+NAFTA and Pozagas sell a part of their storage capacity at the Austrian Virtual Trading Point and they bear all entry-exit fees in relation to the access to the Austrian market.
 Therefore, changes in the tariff structure for the entry/exit to the Austrian Virtual Trading Point that depend on the decision of the Austrian regulator and development of Austrian regulation laws may have effect on the Gas Storage Business.